Printed circuit boards are the foundation of modern electronics.

 How to Cut Circuit Boards for Jewelry

-PCB next to a collection of tools and stationary
+PCB next to a collection of tools and stationery

 Required Tools and Components